The Hamptons shoreline at golden hour, Atlantic dunes and beach grass under a low summer sun

 Best Towns to Stay In

-East Hampton is the old-money capital — Main Street is a near-perfect run of white-clapboard architecture, and Main Beach is consistently rated one of America's best public beaches.
+East Hampton is the old-money capital, Main Street is a near-perfect run of white-clapboard architecture, and Main Beach is consistently rated one of America's best public beaches.
 Baker House 1650, The 1770 House, The Maidstone, and Mill House Inn all sit within easy walking distance of the village green.
-Southampton is the polo and country-club Hamptons — refined, slightly more formal, with Cooper's Beach as the showpiece.
+Southampton is the polo and country-club Hamptons, refined, slightly more formal, with Cooper's Beach as the showpiece.
 The Capri, Southampton Inn, and Ocean Resort Inn anchor village stays here.
 Bridgehampton is the geographic and culinary middle of the South Fork, home to the Topping Rose House flagship, the Hampton Classic horse show, and Mecox Beach.
-Amagansett is for travelers who want the Hamptons' relaxed surf-luxe end — The Roundtree leads here, and Indian Wells Beach is one of the East End's better surf spots.
+Amagansett is for travelers who want the Hamptons' relaxed surf-luxe end, The Roundtree leads here, and Indian Wells Beach is one of the East End's better surf spots.
 Water Mill and Sagaponack are residential, almost entirely without hotel inventory but worth driving through for the potato fields and the Madoo Conservancy.
-Westhampton, at the western edge of the South Fork, is the budget-conscious Hamptons — closer to Manhattan and considerably cheaper, with Westhampton Country Inn the pick of a small lodging field.
+Westhampton, at the western edge of the South Fork, is the budget-conscious Hamptons, closer to Manhattan and considerably cheaper, with a handful of small inns and bed-and-breakfasts rather than a flagship hotel.
 Quogue is its quieter neighbor.

 Average Hotel Prices in The Hamptons